solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

   acp:applyMembers </acp/research#p1>, </acp/research#p2> . # applies the policy to all resources contained by </weekly-status/2021-04-28/>
 ```

 ### WAC

 To give Carol read and write access to the `</weekly-status/2021-04-28/>` collection and its content, Bob must create a new effective ACL resource, `</weekly-status/2021-04-28/.acl>` which would express all permissions that are to govern access to `</weekly-status/2021-04-28/>`.

 Todo: How does a client create a new acl if one does not exist before?

- In other words, to maintain the access permissions previously defined in `</weekly-status/.acl>`, Bob will need to include an authorization defining read access for the research group, along with an authorization defining read and write access for Carol, in the new `</weekly-status/2021-04-28/.acl>`.
+This is not so easy, as the
+`</weekly-status/2021-04-28/>` can contain one of the following headers
+1. `Link: </weekly-status/.acl>; rel="acl"`
+2. `Link: </weekly-status/2021-04-28/.acl>; rel="acl"`
+3. no Link header

+In case 2 the controller agent will know what to edit.
+But not in case 1 or 3.
+But since all 3 are left open by the WAC spec, the client cannot know without out-of-band knowledge which resource to edit.

+Given that out of band knowledge, the actor wanting to give access permissions to Carol to `</weekly-status/.acl>` resource, will need to copy the relevant rules from `</weekly-status/.acl>` to the newly created `</weekly-status/2021-04-28/.acl>` and include Carol too.

 ```Turtle
 # Resource: </weekly-status/2021-04-28/.acl>